Camborne School of Mines

-The Camborne School of Mines (Scoll Balow Cambron), commonly abbreviated to CSM, was founded in 1888.
+Camborne School of Mines (Scoll Balow Cambron), commonly abbreviated to CSM, was founded in 1888.
 Its research and teaching is related to the understanding and management of the Earth's natural processes, resources and the environment.
 It has undergraduate, postgraduate and research degree programmes within the Earth resources, civil engineering and environmental sectors.
 CSM is located at the Penryn Campus, near Falmouth, Cornwall, UK.
 The school merged with the University of Exeter in 1993.

 Reputation

-The Camborne School of Mines has an international reputation in mining, tunnelling, mineralogy, mineral economics, geology, geophysics and geochemistry.
+Camborne School of Mines has an international reputation in mining, tunnelling, mineralogy, mineral economics, geology, geophysics and geochemistry.
 CSM's international reputation dates back to the 19th century when with new deposits found around the world CSM graduates began to seek employment overseas and by the 20th century, graduates were in most of the world's major mining areas such as Southern Africa, Western Africa, Malaysia, Australia, South America, Mexico, United States and Canada.

 Through CSM's teaching, research and the CSM Association's (CSM alumni) network CSM maintains a strong presence in the global mining industry.

 Teaching

-As of 2012, undergraduate degrees available included a BEng degree in mining engineering (the only one offered in the UK), and BSc programmes in applied geology, and in engineering geology and geotechnics.
+As of 2023, undergraduate degrees available included a BEng degree in mining engineering (the only one offered in the UK), and BSc programmes in applied geology, and in engineering geology and geotechnics.
 The postgraduate MSc degrees included applied geotechnics, minerals engineering, mining engineering, mining geology, and surveying and land/environmental management.

 In 2003, CSM joined the Federation of European Mineral Programs (FEMP), allowing its students to participate in study in continental Europe.

-The Camborne School of Mines Trust, industrial sponsors, and past students and staff help the Camborne School of Mines to offer between 15 and 20 scholarships each year to new students who register on CSM degree programmes.
+The Camborne School of Mines Trust, industrial sponsors, and past students and staff help Camborne School of Mines to offer between 15 and 20 scholarships each year to new students who register on CSM degree programmes.
 Selection is based primarily on academic achievement.

-Candidates successfully completing programmes of study in the Camborne School of Mines leading to degrees of the University of Exeter are eligible for additional awards made by the Senate of the University of Exeter on behalf of the Camborne School of Mines Trust.
+Candidates successfully completing programmes of study in Camborne School of Mines leading to degrees of the University of Exeter are eligible for additional awards made by the Senate of the University of Exeter on behalf of the Camborne School of Mines Trust.
 These awards are: